nicholasjclark/mvgam/docs/README.md

 <img src="README-unnamed-chunk-37-1.png" width="60%" style="display: block; margin: auto;" />

+## Comparing models based on forecasts

-Another useful utility of `mvgam` is the ability to use rolling window forecasts to evaluate competing models that may represent different hypotheses about the series dynamics.
-Here we will fit a poorly specified model to showcase how this evaluation works.
+Another useful utility of `mvgam` is the ability to use approximate rolling window forecasts to evaluate competing models that may represent different hypotheses about the series dynamics.
+Here we will fit a poorly specified model to showcase how these evaluations works.
 In this model, we ignore the cyclic pattern of seasonality.
 We also use a random walk process for the trend

 ``` r
 lynx_mvgam_poor <- mvgam(data = lynx_train,